Selfhood and

 about the clarity ends there, for they are nowhere near as synonymous as they

 look.
-A physical disability, for example, will count as an SEN
+A physical disability, for example, will count as an SEN under UK law if

-under UK law if it impairs either (a) mobility around an educational
+it impairs either (a) mobility around an educational establishment, or (b) the

-establishment, or (b) the ability to engage with the visual and auditory
+ability to engage with the visual and auditory material on offer, but it is not

-also possible to have a special educational need for language remediation or
+educational need for language remediation or AD/HD management, even though

-AD/HD management, even though neither of these is, strictly speaking, a learning
+neither of these is, strictly speaking, a learning disability either.

-disability either.
-The charity MENCAP list cerebral palsy, epilepsy, autism, and Asperger's disorder as learning disabilities [check
+The charity MENCAP list cerebral palsy,

 it out], and mention Down syndrome and Fragile X syndrome as possible

 underlying causes.
-The ICD-10 separates "mental
+The ICD-10 separates "mental retardation" from

-retardation" from "disorders of psychological development" and
+"disorders of psychological development" and "behavioural and

-childhood and adolescence".
 The Foundation

 for People with Learning Disabilities lists AD/HD, Angelman's